sv222/cloud-engineer-interview-questions/README.md

 ### What is AWS Transit Gateway Network Manager?

-AWS Transit Gateway Network Manager is a service that helps you to manage and visualize your AWS Transit Gateway networks.
-Transit Gateway Network Manager provides a number of features to help you manage your Transit Gateway networks, including:
+AWS Transit Gateway Network Manager (part of AWS Network Manager) helps you to manage and visualize your AWS Transit Gateway networks.
+It provides a number of features to help you manage your Transit Gateway networks, including:

 * **Network topology visualization:** Transit Gateway Network Manager provides a graphical view of your Transit Gateway network topology.
 This helps you to understand how your network is connected and to identify potential problems.
-* **Route management:** Transit Gateway Network Manager allows you to manage the routes in your Transit Gateway network.
-This helps you to control the flow of traffic in your network.
+* **Route analysis:** Transit Gateway Network Manager includes a Route Analyzer that helps you analyze the routes in your Transit Gateway route tables.
+This helps you to understand and troubleshoot the flow of traffic in your network.
 * **Monitoring and alerts:** Transit Gateway Network Manager monitors your Transit Gateway network and sends you alerts if there are any problems.

 ### How does AWS PrivateLink work with service endpoints?

-AWS PrivateLink works with service endpoints to provide a private and secure way to connect your VPC to AWS services.
-Service endpoints are dedicated network interfaces that allow you to connect to AWS services without using the public internet.
+AWS PrivateLink works with interface VPC endpoints to provide a private and secure way to connect your VPC to AWS services.
+Interface endpoints are elastic network interfaces powered by PrivateLink that allow you to connect to AWS services without using the public internet; gateway endpoints, by contrast, use route table entries for S3 and DynamoDB.

 When you create a service endpoint, you can choose to enable PrivateLink.
 If you enable PrivateLink, AWS will create a private connection between your VPC and the AWS service.
 This connection is isolated from the public internet and is only accessible to resources in your VPC.